 The planning proposal seeks to amend Byron LEP 2014 to permit a car park on the subject land with Council consent.
-This will be achieved by changing the zone of the subject land from SP2 Infrastructure (Rail corridor) to part SP2 Infrastructure (Car park).
+The entire site is currently zoned SP2 Infrastructure (Rail corridor).
+To permit a car park on this site the zone will be changed from SP2 Infrastructure (Rail corridor) to part SP2 Infrastructure (Car park).
 The land mapped as coastal wetlands will be included in an E2 Environmental Conservation zone, and a buffer and vegetation offset area will be included in the E3 Environmental Management zone under Byron LEP 2014.
 The car park will be restricted to the land zoned SP2.
 The proposed new land zoning map is at Figure 9.